 If you recently changed your blade, you may have accidentally nicked the blade against your ruler or a pin.
 It doesn’t take much for a blade to get a nick in it.
 Practicing a good rotary cutting technique can help your blades last longer.

 It’s crucial to change your blade if there is a nick in it because not only is it frustrating to cut fabric with, but it can damage your cutting mat.
 Be sure to keep your cutting mat clean and free of pins to help keep your rotary cutter working efficiently.

 3. The Rotary Blade was Replaced Incorrectly

 Not sure if you re-assembled your rotary cutter correctly?
-Check out my tutorial below with photos below.
+Check out my tutorial below.

 If you just changed your blade and it is skipping threads, you may have two blades stuck together.
 I know this sounds weird, but it’s super common!